uclahs/surface/README.md

 Surface is a custom Drupal theme which is compatible with Drupal 9 and 10.
 Surface is the default front-end theme for UCLA Health Sciences School of Medicine.

-Surface is built using [Storybook](https://storybook.js.org/) (HTML version) and [Vite](https://vitejs.dev/) (Vanilla JS version), with the help of many NodeJS packages to improve automation and make use of the latest Front-End tooling.
+Surface is built using [Storybook](https://storybook.js.org/) (HTML edition), and [Vite](https://vitejs.dev/) (Vanilla JS edition), with the help of many NodeJS packages to improve automation and make use of the latest Front-End tooling.
+See `package.json` for specifics about packages being used.

-## Modules you need to run the theme

-* [Components](https://www.drupal.org/project/components): This module is needed when interacting with Drupal to create theme namespaces to include/nest components in Drupal.

 ## Running the project